 If the "VSC/TRAC" warning light and "VSC OFF" indicator light come on, have your vehicle checked by Toyota dealer as soon as possible.
 However, it is no problem that the "VSC/TRAC" warning light comes on when the brake actuator temperature becomes high.
-(For details, see "Active traction control system" in Section 1-6.)
+(For details, see "Active traction control system" on page 140.)

 The lights will come on with the ignition key turned to "ON", and will go off after a few seconds.